katriryt/kanpaiwordgame/README.md

 ## Release and testing

-The application will be available for testing in Heroku.
+The application is available for testing in [Heroku](https://kanpaiwordgame.herokuapp.com/).

 Updated 1.8.2021